rwenzel3493/ENES-246/-4LotsOfGates/README.md

 One might expect that Vivado would reduce these to a single circuit and reuse the circuit.
 There have been software packages that do this.
 The logisim software can do this.
 Download logisim and the circuit above, and with this circuit open in logisim, go to project, analyze the circuit, minimize, set as expression for output x, set as expression for output y, ok, yes sure. *What happens?*

-both circuits are simplified, yet they are not combined
+both circuits are simplified to fewest gates, yet they are not combined.